Phoning Home

 perhaps I deemed it far too heavy

-this call for our delivery
+this call for our deliveance

 maybe it was plain and simple